pfren1998/SELINA/docs/source/examples.md

 # Demo

-This is an example to show you how to run selina step by step.
+Here we afford two examples to show you how to run SELINA step by step.

+## Example1

-## 1. Data
+### 1. Data

 The data used in this vignette are orgnized as the following directory tree shows.